-Fire Prevention Week was established to commemorate the Great Chicago Fire of 1871.
+Join the Bismarck Fire Department this October in celebrating Fire Prevention Week.
+The campaign was established to commemorate the Great Chicago Fire of 1871.
 In 1920, President Woodrow Wilson issued the first National Fire Prevention Proclamation, and since 1922, Fire Prevention Week has been observed on the Sunday through Saturday period in which October 9th falls.

 This year’s FPW campaign is, “Cooking safety starts with YOU.
 Pay attention to fire prevention.”
 The campaign works to educate everyone about simple but important actions they can take when cooking to keep themselves and those around them safe.